Rudolf Singule

-Rudolf Singule (8 April 1883 – 2 May 1945) was a Czech-Austrian officer in the Austro-Hungarian Navy.
+Rudolf Singule (8 April 1883 – 2 May 1945) was a Moravian-Austrian officer in the Austro-Hungarian Navy.
 He was one of the most successful Austro-Hungarian submarine commanders of World War I, sinking 11 Allied merchant ships and two Allied warships displacing 22,276 GRT.
 After the war he joined the Czechoslovak Army as a reservist and eventually served in Nazi Germany's Kriegsmarine submarine units during World War II.

 Early life

 Rudolf Singule was born in Pula, Istria, then a Crown Land of Austria-Hungary (present-day Croatia) to a family of Rudolf Singule Sr., Austrian-Moravian entrepreneur originally from Brno (present-day Czech Republic) who worked there by this time as an adjunct at the maritime commissariat.
 His mother's name was Anna Wilhelmine Singule (née Stieber).
 Robert Jr. graduated from the Imperial and Royal Naval Academy in Fiume (present-day Rijeka).

 Naval career

 Since 1901 he served as a Seekadett on the coast patrol ship SMS Budapest.
 After completing the officers' course, in 1900 he sailed on the cruiser SMS Aspern during the Boxer Rebellion to China.
 In 1909, he transferred to the newly established submarine base in Pula, where he became one of the first submarine officers of the Austro-Hungarian Navy.
 In 1911 he married Dora Schneider, who was of Jewish origin.
 Year later, in 1912, he became the commander of the submarine SM U-4.